Chapter 8. Surgical Oncology

-Virchow node, a palpable enlarged lymph node in the left supraclavicular fossa, is often associated with gastric cancer.
+Answer: D. Virchow node, a palpable enlarged lymph node in the left supraclavicular fossa, is often associated with gastric cancer.
 It is one of the first places in which gastric cancer metastasizes.
-Krukenberg tumor is a metastatic lesion to the ovary often arising from a gastrointestinal source, gastric most commonly.
-Gastric cancer, world-wide, is more common in men than in women.
+Krukenberg tumor is a metastatic lesion to the ovary often arising from a gastrointestinal source.
+Worldwide, gastric cancer is more common in men than in women.

 Which of the following is the most important prognostic factor in patients with soft tissue sarcoma?